umakant/wp-3d-motion-slider/readme.txt

 == Description ==

 WP 3D Motion is a WordPress 3D image slider Plugin.
+Please check more about WordPress by this link http://wptutorialspoint.com/ .

 = Shortcode Options =